Paris Saint-Germain want to help Neymar win Ballon d'Or, Emery says

 Unsurprisingly, Neymar has enjoyed a swift and seamless transition to life in Ligue 1, scoring six times in as many league games and he also has a pair of goals from his two Champions League outings.

-Neymar insisted in September that winning the Ballon d'Or is not an obsession of his, but PSG are seemingly intent on making sure he wins the gong.
+Neymar insisted in September that winning the Ballon d'Or is not an obsession of his, but PSG are seemingly intent on making sure he takes home the prize.

 "Neymar is a player with many qualities," Emery told reporters at his pre-match media conference ahead of Saturday's clash with Dijon.